sariel44/bunker/index.md

 ## About myself

 Just some guy or girl like you (not going to tell which I am btw).
-I abhor extermism and radicalism.
-I like to connect people to each other.
+I abhor corruption, extermism and radicalism.
+I like to connect people to each other if I know they are allright.
 I have a big network, so don't hesitate to give it a shot, perhaps I can help you.

 I am also a data engineer, a good one, however I don't like what happens with the data at my work.
 But somebody needs to do it and then it is better someone with respect for privacy and security.

+I am bit excentric.
+I like drawing, especially hentai.
+Oh well.
 ## Stuff I programmed

 I did more, but not on this account ^_^